Is Montana rich in natural resources?

 Montana’s biggest natural resources are agricultural land, minerals, and natural gas & oil.

-Copper oxide extracted from local mines is the state’s top export, and Montana is also one of the top 5 talc producers in the nation.
+Montana is also one of the top five talc producers in the nation¹⁴.

-Each of Montana’s natural resources plays a fundamental role in the state’s economy, annual exports, and annual GDP, creating jobs and personal income and generating a significant portion of the state’s revenue.
+Each of Montana’s natural resources plays a fundamental role in the state’s economy.
+They comprise annual exports, create jobs, generate state revenue, and impact annual GDP.

 Below we discuss each of Montana’s natural resources in detail.